-With more than a quarter century of experience defending clients on criminal charges, attorney Mark C. Cogan has developed the skills necessary to successfully protect his clients facing a wide range of situations.
+With more than 35 years of experience defending clients on criminal charges, attorney Mark C. Cogan has developed the skills necessary to successfully protect his clients facing a wide range of situations.
 From DUII defense to Ballot Measure 11 cases, Mr. Cogan is not afraid to take on even the toughest challenges.
 Our practice prides itself on the exceptional service we offer our clients, keeping them informed and involved while pursuing the most effective legal strategy possible.

 In addition, Cogan worked as a law clerk for the NAACP (National Association for the Advancement of Colored People), served as a member of the Lawyers’ Committee on Nuclear Policy, and coached the Grant High School Mock Trial Team in Portland.

 - Coach, Grant High School Mock Trial Team, 1997 to 1998, Portland, Oregon.

 - Member, Lawyers’ Committee on Nuclear policy, 1982 to 1987, New York, New York.

 Member, Board of Directors; Chair, Nuclear Weapons Free Zone Project.
 Author of model legislation and legal commentary.